Megamind: Megamind: The Button of Doom

-Megamind: The Button of Doom is a 2011 computer animated short film released on DVD/Blu-ray with Megamind on February 25, 2011, directed by Simon J. Smith and stars Will Ferrell and David Cross with a story by the original writers of the film.
-Produced by DreamWorks Animation, the short sets after the events of the film to show off Megamind's first day as Defender of Metro City.
+Megamind: The Button of Doom is a 2011 animated short film released on DVD/Blu-ray with Megamind on February 25, 2011, directed by Simon J. Smith and stars Will Ferrell and David Cross with a story by the original writers of the film.
+Produced by DreamWorks, the short is set after the events of the film, showcasing Megamind's first day as Defender of Metro City.

 Plot

 Following the events of the feature film, Megamind and Minion have assumed the challenging role of Protectors of Metro City.
 They begin by selling off their old gadgets from their former evil lair, as Megamind does not think heroes should use devices associated with evil.
 All of the items are sold, except for the Death Ray, which Megamind reluctantly keeps.
 As for the De-Gun, Megamind's former favorite weapon, it gets sold to a boy named Damien, who accidentally uses it to dehydrate his mother into a cube.
-After the auction is over, Megamind reveals a supersuit he created, which copies all of Metro Man's powers and which he intends to wear and defend the city.
+After the auction is over, Megamind reveals a supersuit he created that copies all of Metro Man's powers and that he intends to wear and defend the city.

 Minion finds a stray box with a button on it that he was also unable to sell during the auction.
 Not remembering what the button does, Megamind pushes it, activating an AI program based on his former evil personality that transfers itself into a giant robot called the Mega-Megamind.
 After scanning the supersuit, the robot thinks that Megamind is Metro Man and starts attacking him.
-Megamind fights the Mega-Megamind with his new powers, but is unfamiliar with their use.
-The Mega-Megamind causes Megamind to crash-land in his own lair.
-Megamind and Minion hide in the Invisible Car, and Megamind fears they will have to stay there forever, as he programmed the AI to not stop until the hero is dead.
-Minion suggests that Megamind should stop trying to be Metro Man, and fight the robot in his own way.
+Megamind fights the Mega-Megamind with his new powers, but is unfamiliar with their use, which causes him to crash-land in his lair.
+Megamind and Minion hide in the Invisible Car, and Megamind fears they will have to stay there forever, as he programmed the AI to never stop until Metro Man was dead.
+Minion suggests that Megamind should stop trying to be Metro Man and fight the robot in his own way.
 He also reveals he secretly kept their giant Spider-Bot, having grown fond of it as a pet.